 Drugs and alcohol

-- Beating Eating Disorders - general information and a help line about eating disorders, with particular reference to anorexia and bulimia nervosa
+- Beat - general information and a help line about eating disorders, with particular reference to anorexia and bulimia nervosa.

 Voluntary organisations around the UK

-- NHS Direct - basic information and advice on various illnesses and conditions for the general public
+- NHS - basic information and advice on various illnesses and conditions for the general public.

 - BBC Health - an easy to use website containing a wide range of information for people of all ages, on general health, fitness, sexual and mental health.

-- The Site - a non-judgemental site run by charity YouthNet UK, providing various information, including drugs, alcohol, sexual health, the law, employment and finances
+- The Mix - a non-judgemental site run by charity YouthNet UK, providing various information, including drugs, alcohol, sexual health, the law, employment and finances.